0sx86/os-notes/README.md

 ### Model Specific Registers (MSRs)
 The mnemonic cpuid is the way that software finds out what features are supported, but how to enable it ?
 => MSRs provide a way on Intel systems to support an number of feature flags.
-The list is so big that Intel eventuyally split it out into Volume 4 of the manuals.
+The list is so big that Intel eventually split it out into Volume 4 of the manuals.

 Naming Caveat : architectural MSRs were given the prefix "IA32_".
 However, it's not specific limited to 32 bits execution.